naseemfasal/Paytabs-codeigniter-library/README.md

 ```
  $response= $this->paytabs->create_pay_page($values);
  ```
-###### Redirect url for autherizing credit card and after that user will return to the return url provided above.
+###### you will get Redirect url for autherizing credit card from the response like below.
 ```
  echo $response->payment_url;

  ```
+   For detailed docuemntation about their api usage, Please reffer to : http://developers.paytabs.com/docs-apis/#rest-api

  Feel free to send me an email if you have any problems.